-9. According to the new regulations of the Ministry of Education, students from Mainland China are asked to cooperate to void violation of the law.
+9. According to the new regulations of the Ministry of Education, students from Mainland China are requested to obey the laws below:

-(1) Entrance to Taiwan is suspended until February 9.
+(1) Entrance to Taiwan is suspended until further notice.

-(2) Students who have returned to Taiwan before January 26 need to exercise autonomous health management or centralized quarantine management depending on whether they have been to the Wuhan area or not.
-Failing to abide by the health monitoring regulations is a violation of Article 48 of the "Infectious Diseases Prevention and Control Law", and can be punished with a penalty ranging from NT$60,000 to 300,000 in accordance with Article 67 of the same law.
+(2) Students who have returned to Taiwan before January 26 are required to undergo self-health management or centralized quarantine depending on whether they have been to the Wuhan area or not.
+Failing to abide by the health monitoring regulations will violate Article 48 of the "Infectious Diseases Prevention and Control Law", and can be punished with a penalty ranging from NT$60,000 to 300,000 in accordance with Article 67 of the same law.
 For NTHU students, please also make a report on the NTHU Website for Disease Control (http://0rz.tw/kZFPt).

-10. For those students who are affected by the disease and cannot return to continue their study on campus in time, we will refer to the Ministry of Education's recommendations and make special arrangements.
+10. For those students who are affected by the disease and cannot continue their study on campus in time, special arrangements will be made according to the Ministry of Education’s recommendations.
 Registration for the semester may be postponed up to 6 weeks.
-In the event that registration within 6 weeks is not possible and there is no other alternative course plan in place, it is recommended that students take a leave of the semester because one-third of the semester has passed.
+In the event that registration within 6 weeks is unfeasible and no other alternative course plan is in place, students are recommended to take a leave of the semester since one-third of the semester has passed.
 The leave of absence will not be counted towards the graduation regulation.
 More information on course selection, performance assessment, and leave of absence, please refer to the announcements on our website.
-Questions related to courses can be sent to the Academic Affairs Office: firstname.lastname@example.org or contact us at +886 3 5719134 during office hours.
+Questions related to courses can be sent to the Academic Affairs Office: email@example.com or contact us at +886 3 5719134 during office hours.

-Once again, please be reminded to attend to you nutrition, sleep, exercise, mood, water intake, and rest in order to maintain immune resistance.
-Wash your hands with soap, wear a surgical mask, reduce access to closed spaces and poorly ventilated areas.
-Any symptoms of fever, cough, muscle ache, and physical discomfort, please call Division of Health Service 03-5743000 (Monday to Friday 8-17) or Division of Student Affairs 03-5711814 (24 hours).
+Once again, please remember to attend to your nutrition, sleep, exercise, mood, water intake, and rest in order to keep your immune system healthy.
+Wash your hands with soap, wear a surgical mask, avoid closed spaces and areas with inadequate ventilation.
+Any symptoms of fever, cough, muscle ache, and physical discomfort, please call Division of Health Service at 03-5743000 (Monday to Friday 8-17) or Division of Student Affairs at 03-5711814 (24 hours).

-The Central Epidemic Command Center (CECC) has raised all countries that are not on the travel recommendation list to Level 1 on March 14, 2020.
-Consequently, based on an instruction from the Ministry of Education on March 16, NTHU has determined that all university staff and students who traveled abroad (including the 14 days prior to March 16) should rest at home and avoid coming to school until 14 days after entry.
-This applies to individuals regardless of having symptoms or not.
+The Central Epidemic Command Center (CECC) has raised all countries to Level 3.
+Consequently, based on an instruction from the Ministry of Education on March 16, NTHU has requested that all university staff and students who have traveled abroad (including the 14 days prior to March 16) should stay at home until 14 days after entry and be prohibited from entering the campus.
+The regulation is applicable to everyone even if they do not have any symptom.
 During this period of time, please measure and report body temperature every morning and evening for 14 days to this link http://0rz.tw/kZFPt .
-If you enter from Europe, Egypt, Turkey, or Dubai (including transit), this regulation backtracks to March 5, 2020.
+If you enter from Europe, Egypt, Turkey, or Dubai (transit included), this regulation backtracks to March 5, 2020.
 In case your ear temperature is above 38°C(forehead temperature is above 37.5°C), or you have respiratory tract discomfort and other symptoms of flu, please immediately report to: Division of Health Service 03-5743000 (Office Hour Monday to Friday 8:00 AM-17:00 PM) or Student Assistance Division 03-5711814 (24 hours).
 The Division of Health Service or the Student Assistance Division will contact 1922 and refer you to a hospital for treatment.

 Q3.
-Is the exchange program with Universities of China, Hong Kong, and Macau suspended?
+Is the exchange program with Universities in mainland China, Hong Kong, and Macau suspended?

-A3: The exchange program from mainland China to NTHU is suspended.
-The applicants retain their rights and postpone to NTHU in the Fall 2020 semester.
+A3: The exchange from mainland China to NTHU is suspended.
+The applicants retain their rights and postpone their visit to NTHU till the Fall 2020 semester.
 For NTHU students who plan to exchange with universities in mainland China in the Spring semester, we strongly suggest suspending the exchange program.
-Currently, most of the affected students have decided to suspend the exchange.
+Currently, most of the students have decided to suspend the exchange.

 Q4.
 Is the Meichu competition held as usual?

-A4: After the NTHU/NCTU epidemic prevention meeting on February 4th, the Meichu Organization Committee consulted to varsity teams of both universities regarding the possibility to postpone the Meichu to May.
+A4: After the NTHU/NCTU epidemic prevention meeting on February 4th, the Meichu Organization Committee consulted to varsity teams of both universities regarding the possibility of postponing the Meichu until May.
 However, due to uncertainty of the epidemic, the time conflict with other sport competitions, and the athletes’ academic work, the Committee decided to cancel this year’s Meichu.